 For some industries, remarketing through Google Ads isn’t a possibility.
-Each PPC channel has its own policies regarding what they’ll show, so be sure to review what you can put on the platform before launching a remarketing campaign.
+Each PPC channel has policies regarding what they’ll show, so be sure to review what you can put on the platform before launching a remarketing campaign.

-Here’s some links to remarketing policies from Google Ads, Facebook, and Bing as references:
+Here are some links to remarketing policies from Google Ads, Facebook, and Bing as references:

-Remarketing is a strategy that shouldn’t be taken on lightly.
-Your remarketing audiences are your potential customers.
+Remarketing is a strategy you don’t take lightly.
+Your remarketing audiences are your warm customers.
 These are people who’ve already visited your site and are familiar with your product/brand.
-Take advantage of their interest.

-In the wise words of Yoda, “Do.
-Or do not.
+In the wise words of Yoda, “Do or do not.
 There is no try.”

 In less eloquent words, sh*t or get off the pot.